openshift/console-operator/quickstarts/README.md

 created by the operator itself after the operator is installed.
 In a few cases, we have out-of-the-box quick starts that guide administrators through the process of installing an operator.
-These need to be created before operator installation through OperatorHub.
+These need to be created before operator installation through "Software Catalog".
 Any out-of-the-box quick start should be contributed to the `quickstarts` folder here in the console-operator repo.

 To contribute out-of-the-box quickstarts, follow the